porameht/rust-aws-s3/README.md

 # Rust S3 File Upload and Download Example

-This project demonstrates how to upload and download files to and from an AWS S3 bucket using Rust.
+This project demonstrates how to upload and download files to AWS S3 bucket using Rust.

 ## Project Structure